Lessons and Recitals

 Contact me directly for lesson fees.
 Monthly fees are based on the number of lessons in a month.
 It is assumed that a student will have weekly lessons, though it is understandable if your family wishes to schedule a trip or other event that will necessitate missing an occasional weekly lesson.
 A consistent lesson schedule is essential for instrument study.
 With sufficient advance notice, you will not be charged for a week in which a lesson is not received.

 Payment for the month is due no later than the 10th of each month.
-Payments received after the 10th of the month may incur a late fee.
+Payments received after the 10th of the month will incur a $10 late fee.
 This will allow me to focus on my most important task of teaching, rather than on accounting and reminding.
 An invoice will be sent via MyMusicStaff near the beginning of each month.

 Competitions and performances, including recitals, will likely incur additional fees.
 These may involve accompaniment, extra lesson time, and/or arrangements for performance space.